Sufficient and Necessary Barrier-like Conditions for Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Safety Verification

 \section{Safety Verification}

-This section will introduce sufficient and necessary barrier-like conditions for certifying lower bounds in safety verification and will detail their construction process.
-The construction involves relaxing a Bellman equation, one of whose solutions characterizes the exact liveness probability $\mathbb{P}_{\pi}(S_{\bm{x}})$ for $\bm{x}\in \mathbb{R}^n$.
+This section introduces necessary and sufficient barrier-like conditions for certifying lower bounds in safety verification and will detail their construction process.
+The construction involves constructing and relaxing a Bellman equation, one of whose solutions characterizes the exact safety probability $\mathbb{P}_{\pi}(S_{\bm{x}})$ for $\bm{x}\in \mathbb{R}^n$.
 The Bellman equation is derived from a value function.